 The cover letter must be consistent with the information conveyed in the inspection report and during the exit meeting.
 The cover letter will not contain recommendations or guidance such as “The vendor should…”

 e.
 Closing.
 The final paragraph varies depending on whether enforcement action is involved.
 [Appendices A-D refer to sample letters in the NRC’s Agencywide Documents Access and Management System (ADAMS).]
-The signature of the appropriate NRC official is followed by the docket number(s), enclosures, and distribution list.
+The signature of the appropriate NRC official is followed by the docket and EPID number(s), enclosures, and distribution list.

 f.
 Concurrence.
-The cover letter should include concurrence from all contributing inspectors, the Enforcement coordinator, and the responsible Branch Chief..
+The cover letter should include concurrence from all contributing inspectors, the NRR Enforcement coordinator (required only for an inspection report with violation(s) and/or nonconformance(s)), and the responsible IQVB Branch Chief.
+The signature of the appropriate NRC official is followed by the docket, and EPID number(s), enclosures, and distribution list.

 Notice of Violation (NOV).
 An NOV is the official notification of a failure to meet regulatory requirements.
 The NOV should be an enclosure to the cover letter.
 NOVs are typically issued to vendors, applicants, or licensees with the associated inspection report.
+For applicants or licensees, NOVs are issued for violating requirements of 10 CFR Part 21 and/or Appendix B to 10 CFR Part 50, and for vendors, NOVs are issued for violating requirements of 10 CFR Part 21 regulation.
 However, in cases such as escalated enforcement, NOVs may be sent after the report with a separate cover letter.

 NOVs should include: